Animequotes/my-first-repo/README.md

 ## This is one of the assignments from my course called Data Manipulation in Python

-## This model is build based on the dataset provided by the kaggle competition that can accessed throung this link https://www.kaggle.com/competitions/titanic/data
+## This model is build based on the dataset provided by the kaggle competition that can be accessed through this link https://www.kaggle.com/competitions/titanic/data

 ### To be able to proceed the model, you need to install some of these packages:
 1. Pandas